-Capital assets, which include property, plant and equipment, are reported in the government-wide financial statements.
+Capital assets, which include property, plant, equipment, and infrastructure assets, are reported in the government-wide financial statements.
 Capital assets are defined by the Town as assets with an initial individual cost of more than \$5,000 and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair market value at the date of donation.
+Donated capital assets are recorded at acquisition value at the date of donation.